Seasonal Campaigns in Hours With AI Food Styling Playbooks

 - Guardrails: realism rules, cultural notes, “never” list

-You can store this as a named project and use Yummify’s prompt enhancement so you only have to write simple instructions like “pumpkin latte on rustic wood table, warm light” while the system expands them into rich, consistent prompts.
+Store this as a named project in Yummify.
+Then use Yummify’s prompt enhancement to simplify your workflow.
+You only write simple instructions like “pumpkin latte on rustic wood table, warm light.”
+The AI food styling playbooks system expands them into rich, consistent prompts.

 According to Adobe’s generative AI survey, most marketers who see value from AI treat it as a co-pilot-handling variations and production while humans set the concept and constraints.